kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

-This is a proposal to relax update validation on suspended jobs to allow mutating resource specifications in the job's pod template, specifically CPU, memory, GPU, and other extended resource requests and limits.
+This is a proposal to relax update validation on suspended jobs to allow mutating resource specifications in the job's pod template, specifically CPU, memory, GPU, other extended resource requests and limits, and container references to resource claims.
 This enables a higher-level controller to optimize resource allocation before un-suspending a job based on current cluster conditions and resource availability.

 ## Motivation